 Synthetic sheets are unsustainable and, frankly, sweaty and uncomfortable.
-With so many other options available, though, how can you tell which are are the best natural materials for sheets?
+With so many other options available, though, how can you tell which are are the best natural materials for organic sheets?
 Here’s everything you need to know.

 Table of Contents

 - The best natural materials for non-toxic sheets

 - Pros and cons of organic cotton sheets